rajatgermany/hy_alex_springer_task/README.md

     - it has function to generate the statistics of number of startups founded  each year

 ## Task2
-  - It includes the solution to the Task2
+  - Designed the solution for scalable web scraper

 ## Task3
-  - It includes the solution to Task3
+  - Performed the naive analysis of investor startup-matching